The store will not work correctly in the case when cookies are disabled.

-Sight impaired can mean a reduced field of vision or problems focusing on near or far objects or sight loss due to a dysfunction that obstructs vision like cataracts.
-Design considerations aside, the ideal remedy for this is a large font on a high contrast background.
+Sight impairment can mean a reduced field of vision or problems focusing on near or far objects or sight loss due to a dysfunction that obstructs vision like cataracts.
+Design considerations aside, the ideal remedy for this is a large font on a high-contrast background.
 It’s the obvious answer but not always possible, if you’re designing for a client your brief might not allow for something so plain but if you work on the basis that bolder is better then you are at least helping some people.

 Braille is the series of small lumps that can be felt in specific patterns to denote a series of letters that most people are familiar with.
 Each character is represented as a pattern in a matrix of 3 rows of 2 columns and can be incorporated into labels, embossed into moulded bottles or have their own sticker.

 Braille labels aren’t something that needs a whole lot of consideration; get as much information as you can into the space you have available.
 The braille alphabet is below, choose what you need to say and incorporate it into your label or bottle design.

 The majority of colour blind people don’t see in black, white and shades of grey, they see colours but often have difficulty differentiating between some of them.
 Red-green colourblindness is the most common, there are different types but the most common is Deuteranopia and the effects of this are seen below.

 Normal view on the left and how a red/green colour blind person would see our custom stickers.

 Approximately 8% of the male population globally is colour blind and half a per cent of women.
 The average person on the street may not consider this a disability; however, present a person with the most common form of colour blindness with a red message on a green background and it may present them with problems.